 I joined the University of Liverpool to undertake a Marie Curie Fellowship in collaboration with Dr Raphaël Lévy.
 My project will investigate the development of multimodal preclinical imaging probes to evaluate the safety and efficacy of regenerative medicine therapies.

-- Marie Curie Individual Fellowship (Competitive Fellowship, European Commission 2016)
+- Marie Curie Individual Fellowship (European Commission, 2016)

-- Humboldt Research Fellowship (Competitive Fellowship, Alexander von Humboldt Foundation 2014)
+- Humboldt Research Fellowship (Alexander von Humboldt Foundation, 2014)